RafaelFernandez/wildflowerxp/README.md

 - Create new Pull Request

 **Note!**
-  Adjust the necessary env variables to match your system.
-  Make sure you have postgreSQL installed on your machine [mac](https://www.postgresql.org/download/macosx/) || [windows](https://www.postgresql.org/download/windows/)
+  Adjust the necessary env variables to match your system and make sure you have postgreSQL installed on your machine [mac](https://www.postgresql.org/download/macosx/) || [windows](https://www.postgresql.org/download/windows/)

 ## Developers Team